linebender/parley/parley_data/README.md

 ```
 cd <REPO_ROOT>
-cargo run -p unicode_data_gen -- ./unicode_data/src/generated
+cargo run -p parley_data_gen -- ./parley_data/src/generated
 ```

 The generator downloads the latest ICU4X upstream data and recomputes the composite trie to ensure Parley tracks the current Unicode release.

 ## Why have this crate?

-You may wonder why we can't simply run `unicode_data_gen` within a `build.rs` file of `Parley`.
+You may wonder why we can't simply run `parley_data_gen` within a `build.rs` file of `Parley`.
 Although being possible, that option increases build time by over a minute and requires a `std` compatible environment.

 ## License